Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

+The major advantage of our framework is that complex model-data comparisons can be described in interpretable, quantitative metrics.
+An example of this can be seen in Figure \ref{fig:cor1_combined_jsd_heatmap}, which displays heatmaps showcasing the aggregated \acrshort{jsd} metrics with and without a random population included.
+These heatmaps are effective in showing that comparisons between the most and least realistic datasets yield the highest \acrshort{jsd} values when compared to each other, while comparisons between more similar datasets result in lower metrics.
+These result\textcolor{black}{s} align with our expectations, reflecting how the metric responds to converging error patterns.

-The major advantage of our framework is the quantitative metrics describing both the accuracy of feature tracing methods and how representative \acrshort{mhd} models of the white-light corona are to observational white-light data.
-This framework could allow us to improve both feature tracing methods and \acrshort{mhd} modeling, and also compare different varieties of each.
-This framework has the potential to provide important insight to validating segmentations from white light data against ground-truth \acrshort{mhd} models, especially since we can now provide a way to quantitatively state how representative an \acrshort{mhd} model is to the large scale coronal features observed in white-light data.
-This may unlock insights necessary to improve both \acrshort{mhd} modeling and feature tracing that would not have been obvious by utilizing only qualitative comparisons.
-This is important, as how accurately we are able to segment the orientation of large scale plasma density features in the corona directly impacts the accuracy and uncertainty of boundary conditions such as the source surface boundary, which is used to set the overall orientation of the \acrshort{imf} and dictate solar wind propagation by space weather models such as \acrshort{wsa}. \citet{McGregor2009} showed that improving this condition improved the \acrshort{wsa} model skill at predicting both solar wind speed and \acrshort{imf} polarity at Earth.
+While this framework could allow us to improve both feature tracing methods and \acrshort{mhd} modeling, it also could compare different varieties of each.
+Importantly, this framework has the potential to provide important insight to validating segmentations from white-light data against ground-truth \acrshort{mhd} models, by quantitatively capturing how representative an \acrshort{mhd} model is to the large scale coronal features observed in white-light data.
+This is important, as ultimately the accuracy of segmentations of large scale plasma density features in the corona directly impacts the accuracy and uncertainty of boundary conditions in space weather models.
+As an example, the input for \acrshort{wsa} is a full-rotation synoptic map, and inner boundary is a \acrshort{pfss} model, while the outer layer is a ``Schatten" current sheet model used to predict solar wind propagation based on magnetic divergence and coronal hole proximity \citep{Arge2000}. \citet{2024NatSR..1428975O} showed that small uncertainties in the inner boundary of \acrshort{wsa} can propagate into large uncertainties in predicting the solar wind speed. \citet{McGregor2009} also showed that improving the source surface boundary, which is used to set the overall orientation of the \acrshort{imf} and dictate solar wind propagation by \acrshort{wsa}, improved the \acrshort{wsa} model skill at predicting both solar wind speed and \acrshort{imf} polarity at Earth.
 This indicates that even a small error or uncertainty in estimating the orientation of quasi-radial magnetic field lines can significantly affect the prediction of these properties at Earth when utilizing space weather prediction models like \acrshort{wsa}.
 The ability to quantify and improve this accuracy therefore directly translates into the ability to improve space weather forecasting.